 My poetry … is inspired by so many greats, but especially Carl Sandburg, Mary Oliver, William Cullen Bryant, and the Imagists of the 1920s, particularly Adelaide Crapsey.
 I have been writing poetry since my early teen years, embracing the challenge of taming thoughts into poems.
 I believe there is a poem in every scene no matter how bland, every event no matter how small, and every experience no matter how insignificant.

-I hope you enjoy my work – perhaps something will inspire to you to find the amazing in the ordinary. 🙂
+I hope you enjoy my work, and that you, too, will be inspired to find the amazing in the ordinary. 🙂

 Thanks for visiting!